What Is Potty Training?

 Use plenty of praise, praise, and more praise.
 Do words motivate your child?
 Stickers on a chart?
 Small toys or extra bedtime stories?
 Check in with what feels right for you and use it to reward positive potty choices.
 Your good attitude will come in handy, especially when “accidents” happen.

 Sitting on the potty should be a want-to, not a have-to.
 If your child isn't into it, don't force it.

-Also, don’t compare your son or daughter with other children.
+Don’t compare your child with other children.
 Some parents like to brag about how easy potty training went in their family.
-So if your neighbor says her kids potty trained themselves, smile and remember that the only right way is the one that works for you.
+So if your neighbor says their kids potty trained themselves, smile and remember that the only right way is the one that works for you.